Infrared-safe scattering without photon vacuum transitions and time-dependent decoherence: Conclusions

 \section{Conclusions}

-In this paper we presented a construction of an infinite class of asymptotic Hilbert spaces which are stable under S-matrix scattering with a unitary, dressed S-matrix.
+In this paper we presented a construction of an infinite class of asymptotic Hilbert spaces for QED which are stable under S-matrix scattering with a unitary, dressed S-matrix.
 The major improvement over existing work is that all asymptotic states live in the same separable Hilbert space with a single representation of the photon canonical commutation relations.
 Our construction relied on the fact that transverse IR modes of the Li\'enard-Wiechert field are included in the definition of the asymptotic states.
 This should be a good approximation if the included wavelengths are smaller than any other scale in the problem.
 The construction enables an analysis of the information content of IR modes in the late-time density matrix.
 As an example, we studied a density matrix which describes a superposition of the field of two classical currents.
 The reduced density matrix decoheres as a power law with time.
 The increase of decoherence with time shows that the entanglement of charged particles with infrared modes increases over time.
 The physical reason for the decoherence is that at times $t \sim \frac 1 \Lambda$ we can tell apart on- and off-shell modes with wavelengths larger than $\lambda \sim \frac 1 \Lambda$.
-Since charged matter is accompanied by a cloud of off-shell modes creating the correct momentum dependend electric field, this allows to identify the momenta of the involved particles.
-One might argue that this is incompatible with the picture of conserved charges from large gauge transformations (LGT) (for a recent review see \cite{Strominger2018LecturesTheory}).
-There it is argued that a photon vacuum transition must happen since the soft charge generally changes during a scattering process.
+Since charged matter is accompanied by a cloud of off-shell modes creating the correct momentum-dependend electric field, this allows to identify the momenta of the involved particles.
+It is instructive to compare this to the picture of conserved charges from large gauge transformations (LGT) (for a review see \cite{Strominger2018LecturesTheory}).
+There it is argued that a photon vacuum transition must happen since the soft charge generally changes during a scattering process, while the total LGT charge remains constant.
 However, our approach identified the photon vacuum with the total LGT charge, i.e. it takes into account off-shell excitations of the photon field associated with the hard part of the LGT charge.
 The increase of decoherence with time can be understood as learning to tell apart soft and hard charges as time goes on.
 Hence, in flat space scattering, no information is stored in the LGT charges, but in the way the charge splits between the hard and soft part.